-type Name (if joint names, list first and circle the name of the person n or entity whose number you enter in Part 1 beiow v.
-See instruc tions on page 2 if your name has changed.)
-P Business name (Sole proprietors see instructions on page 2.) print Please check appropriate box: ☐ Individual/Sole proprietor ☐ Corporation ☐ Partnership ☐ Other ► Please Address (number, street, and apt. or suite no.) Requester's name and address (optional) a City, state, and ZIP code Part I Taxpayer Identification Number (TIN) List accou nt number(s) here (optional) ind (SS ter your TIN in the appropriate box.
-For lividuals, this is your social security number SN).
-For sole proprietors, see the instructions Social security number on page 2.
-For other entities, it is your employer identification number (EIN).
-If you do not have a number, see How To Get a TIN below.
-OR Part II For Payees Exempt From Backup Withholding (See Part II see te: If the account is in more than one name, e the chart on page 2 for guidelines on whose mber to enter.
-Employer identification number instructions on page 2)
+type Name (If a joint account or you changed your name, see : Specific Instructions on page 2.)
+P Business name, if different from above.
+(See Specific Ins tructions on page 2.) print Check appropriate box: Individual/Sole proprietor Corporation Partnership Other ► • Please Requester's name and address (optional) ₫ City, state, and ZIP code - Part I Taxpayer Identification Number (TIN) List account number(s) here (optional) ind (SS er your TIN in the appropriate box.
+For ividuals, this is your social security number SN).
+However, if you are a resident alien OR a e proprietor, see the instructions on page 2.
+Social security number For ide ntification number (EIN).
+If you do not have a number, see How To Get a TIN on page 2.
+OR Employer identification number Part II For Payees Exempt From Backup Withholding (See the instructions on page 2.) see te: If the account is in more than one name, the chart on page 2 for guidelines on whose mber to enter. • Pa art III Certification